scuzzydude/asimov/asimov.md

 "That's exactly what it is."

 He pulled another tube and un-scrolled the painting.
 It looked a very basic game of football, which James had believed was derived from the noble British sport of rugby.
-He's always believed baseball, grand American past time, had originated with the British as well.
+He'd always believed baseball, grand American past time, had originated with the British as well.
 He said as much to Joe.

 "No. What happened was the Conquistadors captured a Tonkawa medicine man and made him tell their translator the rules of the three ancient sports of the Brazos empire people.
-The Tonkawa was clever, so he told them the rules for the two lesser sports -- baseball and football, and instead of telling them the rules of the most noble game, he substituted the rules of the snake eaters game, and told them that it was the most noble game of the Brazos people that made them great warriors that conquered the entire continent.
+The Tonkawa was clever, so he told them the rules for the two lesser sports -- baseball and football, and instead of telling them the rules of the most noble game, he substituted the rules of the snake eater's game, and told them that it was the most noble game of the Brazos people that made them great warriors that conquered the entire continent.
 As a secret part of the *Treaty of Madrid*, the British and Spaniards split up the rule book, the Spaniards thinking they kept the most noble sport for themselves.
 But the Spaniards was who got tricked."

 "What is most noble sport?
 You mean cricket?"